jsdoc/jsdoc.github.io/content/en/tags-type.md

 ```
 {% endexample %}

-To indicate that a variable is of a certain type, you can cast it with @type.
-The surrounding
+The Google Closure Compiler also allows the use of `@type` to "cast" or change the type of a
+variable so that it confirms to what is needed by a function parameter or assignment.
+The
-parentheses are required.
+surrounding parentheses are required.

 {% example "Cast a variable to a specific type." }